Speech on World Environment Day in English for Students

 Good morning, respected teachers and my dear friends,

 Every year on June 5th, we observe World Environment Day, a global event dedicated to raising awareness and inspiring action for the protection of our environment.
-In 2025, the theme is “Beat Plastic Pollution”, emphasizing the urgent need to address the escalating plastic waste crisis.
+In 2025, the theme is “Beat Plastic Pollution”, emphasising the urgent need to address the escalating plastic waste crisis.

 Plastic pollution has become one of the most pressing environmental challenges of our time.
 It is estimated that between 19 to 23 million tonnes of plastic waste leak into aquatic ecosystems annually, polluting lakes, rivers, and seas.
 Shockingly, India contributes approximately 10.2 million tonnes of plastic waste each year, making it one of the largest producers of plastic pollution globally.